1988–89 Los Angeles Lakers season

 The 1988–89 Los Angeles Lakers season was the 43rd season for the Los Angeles Lakers as a franchise, their 41st season in the National Basketball Association, and 29th in Los Angeles, California.
-This would also be the final season for All-Star center Kareem Abdul-Jabbar.
+This was also the final season for All-Star center Kareem Abdul-Jabbar.

+Season summary

+Off-season

 During the off-season, the Lakers signed free agent Orlando Woolridge.
+The Lakers entered the regular season as the 2-time defending NBA champions, having defeated the Detroit Pistons in a full seven-game series in the 1988 NBA Finals.